Read Time: 12 Minutes|

 Before you start your home search, it’s important to weigh the pros and cons of working with a real estate professional versus jumping into the process on your own.

-Whether you choose to work with a real estate professional or not, our home search tool, Xome, makes filtering, narrowing down your options, and clicking on your perfect home easier than ever!
-Xome gives you options to search by city, zip code, school district, or MLS (listing) number – simplifying the search process so you can look at properties that have a healthy balance (if not all) of your needs and wants!
+Whether you choose to work with a real estate professional or not, online home search tools make filtering, narrowing down your options, and clicking on your perfect home easier than ever!
+They’re designed to simplify the search process so you can look at properties that have a healthy balance (if not all) of your needs and wants!

 A house hunting checklist makes narrowing down your wants, needs, negotiables, and non-negotiables easier, and can help you make decisions when it comes time to make an offer.